hypersign-protocol/HIPs/HIPs/hid-6.md

 ## Rationale
 The rationale behind this proposal.
-- As our Hypersign-Identity-Network only supports the `Ed25519VerificationKey2020` verification method, we had to come up with a way to generate Did and DID Document using `Ed25519` Deterministically.
-So if a user remembers the seed phrase, he/she can re-generate the same DIDs and DID Documents.So there is no need to store the Did docs on the blockchain.
-It will work as private Did.
+- As our Hypersign-Identity-Network only supports the `Ed25519VerificationKey2020` verification method, we had to come up with a way to generate DID and DID Document using `Ed25519` Deterministically.
+So if a user remembers the seed phrase, he/she can re-generate the same DIDs and DID Documents.So there is no need to store the DID docs on the blockchain.
+It will work as private DID.
 [POC](https://github.com/hypersign-protocol/hypersign-knowledge-hub/tree/poc-HD-did/kepler-hs-ssi-sdk)
 - Right now our SDK can only be used by the wallet providers (if Kepler/other-wallet uses hid-ssi-sdk, they can provide Identity features to their users).
 Now our SDK has the potential to be used by the cosmos chain wallets.
 So the cosmos-enabled wallets can provide Identity features to the cosmos chain users.
-If wandering how? our SDK will be able to use the same mnemonic of the wallet(using hid-ssi-sdk) to generate Did and DidDocument deterministically (`HD-Ed25519`).
+If wandering how? our SDK will be able to use the same mnemonic of the wallet(using hid-ssi-sdk) to generate DID and DIDDocument deterministically (`HD-Ed25519`).
 - After achieving the above step, Now we propose an approach to generate DIDs and DID Documents using the public key of `secp256k1` wallets (Kepler, Metamask).
 This will make it possible to use the same wallet for both DID and blockchain transactions.
 The user doesn't have to provide a seed phrase/mnemonic to generate DIDs and DID Documents.
 The user can use the existing web3 wallet so the DID related task and the blockchain-related task can be done using the same wallet (Web3-Wallet/keplr).
 By attaching the `EdcsaSecp256k1VerificationKey2019` verification method to the DID Document this scenario can be possible.
 (For that Hypersign-Identity-Network has to support the `EdcsaSecp256k1VerificationKey2019` verification method).